CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Refactoring/refactoringRisksAndCosts.md

 ***

-##Refactoring also has costs:
+## Refactoring also has costs:

 It can be free if you use tools, but in many cases you will have to do manual work

-When you refactor there will be test development and maintnance costs since you will need new test cases for your code
+When you refactor there will be test development and maintenance costs since you will need new test cases for your code

-Applying refactoring may involve chages in interfaces, names of classes and such which means the documentation will have to be updated and that has a cost
+Applying refactoring may involve changes in interfaces, names of classes and such which means the documentation will have to be updated and that has a cost